gabeklein/entangled-io/README.md

 ## Contributions

-<sub>PR's are welcome, or email me if you want to be more involved, I'd love to have help.</sub>
+PR's are welcome, or email me if you want to be more involved, I'd love to have help!

 <br/>